-Phase 1 human pilot clinical trials were conducted by the Company's collaborative partner, Dr. David Connell, which focused on tendinosis of the Achilles, patellar and lateral elbow (commonly referred to as tennis elbow) using skin tissue derived fibroblasts.
+Phase 1 human pilot clinical trials were con ducted by the Company's collaborative partner, Dr. David Connell, which focused on tendinosis of the Achilles, patellar and lateral elbow (commonly referred to as tennis elbow) using skin tissue derived fibroblasts.
 In these trials, where 90 patients were injected with cultured, autologous fibroblasts, no adverse events were reported.
-The Company has expanded on Dr. Connell's approach by isolating NBDS fibroblasts from the hair follicle that express upwards of five times the amount of type I collagen than fibroblasts derived from skin tissue as pursued by Dr. Connell.
+The Company has ex panded on Dr. Connell's approach by isolating NBDS fibroblasts from the hair follicle that express upwards of five times the amount of type I collagen than fibroblasts derived from skin tissue as pursued by Dr. Connell.

-Proposed Phase 2 Clinical Trial
+Phase 1/2 Clinical Trial

-On October 29, 2014, the Company submitted a Clinical Trial Application to Health Canada for its phase 1/2 clinical trial to test the safety and efficacy of injections of RCT-01 on patients suffering from chronic Achilles tendinosis.
-The proposed trial will enroll 82 subjects who have failed traditional tendon treatments and who are otherwise in good health.
+On December 1, 2014, the Company announced receipt of a "No Objection Letter" from Health Canada in response to its Clinical Trial Application to Health Canada for its phase 1/2 clinical trial to te st the safety and e fficacy of injections of RCT-01 on patients suffering from chronic Achilles tendinosis.
+Health Canada's clearance to initiate the trial permitted the participation of up to 28 subjects who have failed traditional tendon treatments and who are otherwise in good health.
+Trial design was randomized, double-blinded, placebo-controlled with a treatment-to-placebo ration of 3:1.
 The mechanics of the Company's treatment involve the extraction of as few as 20 hair follicles from the back of a patient's scalp via a single punch biopsy.
 NBDS cells are isolated from the hair follicle sheath, replicated in a current Good Manufacturing Practices (cGMP) facility and are then reintroduced under ultrasound guidance directly into the area of damaged tendon.
 The collagen rich fibroblast cells are expected to initiate and complete the healing of the chronically injured tendon.
-After injections are performed, subjects will return to the clinic for assessments of safety, function and pain, as well as changes in tendon thickness, echotexture, interstitial tears and neovascularity.
-The primary end point will be safety while a secondary end point of efficacy will be measured at six months.
+After injections are performed, subjects will return to the clinic for assessments of safety, function and pain, as well as ch anges in tendon thickness, echotexture, interstitial tears and neovascularity.
+The primary end point is safety while a secondary end point of efficacy is being measured at six months.
 The Company will pursue further indications of other tendon populations including patellar tendinosis (jumper's knee) and lateral and medial epicondylitis (tennis and golfer's elbow).